a7med3yad/a7med3yad/README.md

 My engineering approach is grounded in **Clean Architecture**, **infrastructure as code**, and **DevOps discipline** — I care about systems that are secure, maintainable, and built to scale.
 Whether designing a multi-domain REST API, codifying AWS environments in Terraform, or hardening backend security with JWT and RBAC, I focus on engineering quality over shortcuts.

+- Currently working as a **Forward Deployed Engineer** at **Control Union** (remote), embedded with the client to build and iterate on their production HR Management System
 - Completed backend/DevOps internship at **DEPI** and cloud engineering internship at **NTI** (2025)
 - Building production systems with **ASP.NET Core**, **AWS**, and **Terraform** — most recently a 15-module HRMS backend with 384 automated tests
 - Deepening expertise in **distributed systems**, **cloud-native architecture**, and **system design**
-- Open to backend engineering, cloud engineering, and DevOps internships or contract roles (available on a contract basis until completing military service) — remote or hybrid
+- Open to additional backend engineering, cloud engineering, and DevOps opportunities on a contract basis (available until completing military service) — remote or hybrid
 - B.Sc.
 Computer & Data Science, Alexandria University (Expected May 2027)

 ---